Tao Te Ching

 The First Taoist

-Lao Tzu (also spelled Lao Zi) is the legendary writer of the Tao Te Ching, the old classic about Taoism.
+Lao Tzu (Lao Zi) is the legendary writer of the Tao Te Ching, the old classic about Taoism.
 He is also regarded as the first of the Taoists, both in time and in importance.
 Still, nothing is know for certain about Lao Tzu — not even if he ever lived.

 Chinese tradition makes Lao Tzu a contemporary of Confucius (Kung Fu Tzu or Kong Fuzi), the most famous of Chinese philosophers, and by far the most influential on the values and mentality of Chinese society.
 Confucius, whose existence is well documented, lived 551-479 BC.